LM239/IT3105/README.md

 # IT3105
-P1: Actor-Critic reinforcement-learning agent for solving the gameof  Peg-solitaire.
-Supports both a nerual net critic or table-based critic.
+P1: Actor-Critic reinforcement-learning agent for solving the game of peg-solitaire.
+Supports both a nerual net critic and a table-based critic.

 P2: Monte-Carlo-Tree-Search for deep-reinfocement learning in the game of Hex.